 The state forest system of Pennsylvania, approximately 2.2 million acres of forest land, comprise 13 percent of the forested area in the commonwealth.
 The Bureau of Forestry is the steward of this land, and part of the bureau's mission is to manage state forests under sound ecosystem management, to retain their wild character and maintain biological diversity while providing pure water, opportunities for low-density recreation, habitats for forest plants and animals, sustained yields of quality timber, and environmentally sound utilization of mineral resources.
+Article 1, Section 27 of the Pennsylvania Constitution provides that, "Pennsylvania's public natural resources are the common property of all the people, including generations yet to come," and it sets forth that the Commonwealth has trustee responsibility for these resources.
+The bureau carries out this constitutional mandate by implementing it in both its long-term planning and every-day actions.
+To carry out its stewardship and trustee responsibilities for state forest lands, the bureau develops and implements planning documents that assure that the overarching goal of state forest management - ensuring sustainability - is achieved for the benefit of all the people.
 In 2016, the bureau revised its State Forest Resource Management Plan (SFRMP), which is the primary instrument that the bureau uses to plan, coordinate, and communicate its management of the state forest system.
 The SFRMP sets forth broad policies, as well as more focused goals and objectives about state forest resources and values, to ensure that the overarching goal of state forest management - ensuring sustainability - is achieved.